-Mississippi highway patrol to conduct first certified Law enforcement officers’ class - Picayune Item
+Mississippi Highway Patrol to conduct first certified law enforcement officers’ class - Picayune Item

 The minimum qualifications for Cadet Class 66 are as follows:

-• At the time of appointment, applicant shall be twenty-one (21) years of age, a citizen of the United States and a resident of the State of Mississippi, and of good moral character.
+- At the time of appointment, applicant shall be twenty-one (21) years of age, a citizen of the United States and a resident of the State of Mississippi, and of good moral

-• Applicant shall have a high school diploma or GED, a minimum standards certification from an accredited law enforcement academy, and two (2) or more years of law enforcement field experience in the United States.
+- Applicant shall have a high school diploma or GED, a minimum standards certification from an accredited law enforcement academy, and two (2) or more years of law enforcement field experience in the United

 Cadet Class 66 is scheduled to begin in mid-May of 2022 and graduate in early August 2022, with training being conducted at the Mississippi Law Enforcement Officers’ Training Academy in Pearl, MS.